celediel/Morrowind-NoMoreFriendlyFire/README.md

 ## Known Issues ##
 Doesn't stop experience gain, just zeros out the damage that would have been done.
 I'm not really sure this one _can_ be fixed.

+Spells with any harmful effects will be resisted when friendly fire is detected, even if not all of the effects are harmful.
+I don't think there's a way around this, other than not making spells like that.

 ## Requirements ##
 MWSE 2.1 nightly @ [github](https://github.com/MWSE/MWSE)